CSI-Joaquin-Negron/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer: Markdown can be used for everything, is portable, it is platform independent, future proof, and everywhere.

 What does "cd" stand for?

- - Answer:
+ - Answer: cd means change directory.

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer: I havent been stuck on any part of the console.

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer: I was taught previously that using google for programming was a very common occurance so i tend to use google if im lost.

 What would you like to program?

- - Answer:
+ - Answer: I usually program rasberry Pi but i used to use Jupyter notebooks.

 Type down any class notes below this sentence: